Amazastrophic/Sage-Towers/README.md

 # [Sage Towers](https://sagetowers.com)
-Sage Towers is a free, community driven, metaverse experiment that's focused on verified NFT ownership, NFT utility, and multiplayer interactions.
+Sage Towers is a free, community driven, metaverse experiment that's focused on verified NFT ownership, NFT usability, and realtime multiplayer interactions.

+Our plan is to gradually open up as much of our core work as we can to help create the utimate metaverse that no one can stop!

+Please join our [Discord](https://discord.gg/sagetowers) to start your journy into some of the most prestigious realms in the metaverses.

+# How we are diffrent
+Again, we are focused on NFT usability and utility in the metaverse first and foremost

+### Currently we do not require what some might expect:
+- No crypto needed
+- No VR gear needed
+- No AR gear needed

+We plan to utilize Unity to publish on as many paltforms as we can that allow Web3 profiles.
+And depening on community support from respective blockchains,

 ## Requirements

 - Windows: We use Unity's multiplatorm support and expect to support Web, Mac, Linux, and Consoles with ease.
-- Discord: Login and Download- We use [Discord API](https://discord.com/developers/docs/reference) for login and are approved by Discord to distribute.
+- [Discord](https://discord.com) : Login and [Download](https://discord.gg/SMjWy7FMgz)- We use [Discord API](https://discord.com/developers/docs/reference) for login and are approved by Discord to distribute.
 - Web3 Profile/Wallet: [NFT support](https://github.com/Amazastrophic/Sage-Towers/blob/main/NFTExtendedUsability.MD), always being polished.
 - [Whitelist NFT](https://github.com/Amazastrophic/Sage-Towers/blob/main/Whitelist.md): To access the exlusive "Utopia" realm (more open public and private hosted realms coming soon)

 ## Game Play
-- View: First Person
+- Perspective: First Person
-- Theme: Realistic Fantasy
+- Theme: Realistic Fantasy but variant realms could be anything.
-- Genre: Builder, Survival, PvE, PvP
+- Genre: Builder, Open World, Sandbox, Survival, but can variant realms could be anything.
-- Blockchain game: NO, blockchain game in Sage Towers is per realm...
+- Online: User hosted public/private servers called Realms.
+Focused on 200 per Realm with 30hz tickrate, could scale.
+- Description: Build majestic towers in a mysterious realm to house exotic goods from all over the Metaverse.
+Allow Sage Towers to be one of homes away from homes inside the Metavserse.
+If you are feeling extra adventurius enjoy the full Survival RPG backbone that we initally built on top of.
 Users in the first-person 3D open world can easily build grand towers for a foothold into the wild metaverse!
 Relax safely in a place built with frens and memes.
 Or maybe adventure into the wilderness fighting Elementals in a harsh survival world with PvP?